-Decorating outdoors in a coastal style.
+Decorating outdoors in a light and airy coastal style.

 When spring arrived last week, it got me motivated to bring my vision of coastal style to my waterfront home.
 I still can’t even believe I can say that…“waterfront home”. :-) I am still taking it all in… it is truly a dream come true to have made living on the water a reality.